-Over at the Farrow bakery, Mancor sees no harm in indulging in the yearly trend.
+Over at the bakery at Farrow, Mancor sees no harm in indulging in the yearly trend.
 While the spices can warm the palate, she believes they can also warm the heart.

 “I think a lot of the appeal for people is nostalgia,” she says.
 “They’ve been having pumpkin pie all of their life.”

 Mancor is responsible for making hundreds of doughnuts, wildly popular cronuts (“a baby between a doughnut and a croissant,” she explains) and cookies each week for all three Farrow locations.
-For the past two falls, she’s included a pumpkin caramel cronut to feed customers’ needs to eat their way down memory lane.
+Over the years, she’s included a pumpkin-themed cronut to feed customers’ needs to eat their way down memory lane.

-“I don’t mind being another ‘pumpkin spiced latte’ thing,” says Mancor.
+“I don’t mind being another ‘pumpkin spiced latte’ thing,” she adds.
 “A lot of people, I feel, if I didn't have a pumpkin-spiced something, would be like, ‘Where’s your pumpkin thing?
 It’s October?
 It’s the season.
 Where is it?!’